BIDS/repro-case-studies/case-studies/khinsen.md

  3. Check in the modified versions to the ActivePaper.
  4. Update the ActivePaper.

 The fourth step recomputes all data that is affected by the changes made in step 1.
-The recomputation is steered by the *dependency graph*, which is shown in the right part of the diagram.
-The dependency graph is obtained from the data flow graph by redirecting arrows that point into a script to the outputs of the script.
+The recomputation is steered by the *dependency graph*, which is obtained from the data flow graph by redirecting arrows that point into a script to point instead to the outputs of the script.
 The ActivePapers dependency manager computes the dependency graph automatically during the execution of the scripts.
-Users do not have to deal with either graph explicitly.
+Users do not have to deal with (or even know about) either graph explicitly.
 They write and run scripts as they did before reproducibility became an issue.
+Similar approaches are used in [Sumatra](http://neuralensemble.org/sumatra/) and [noWorkflow](https://github.com/gems-uff/noworkflow), but most workflow managers adopt the opposite strategy of letting the user construct a workflow explicitly and then execute it.

 A project can be transferred from one computer to another by copying the ActivePaper file and the version control repository.
 For the common situation in molecular simulations that lengthy computations are off-loaded to a cluster, step 4 in the above procedure is slightly modified: The ActivePaper is sent to the cluster, the "run new script" or "update" operation is performed on the cluster, and the modified ActivePaper file is transferred back to the user's desktop machine.
 All the tools have a command-line interface, making it easy to use them over an ssh connection.